kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

     INSTALLED_APPS = [
         ...
         'viewflow',
-        'demo.helloworld',
+        'helloworld',
     ]

 Define models
 =============

-Open `demo/helloworld/models.py` file and define a process model with `text` and `approved` fields, to capture the process state during execution.
+Open `helloworld/models.py` file and define a process model with `text` and `approved` fields, to capture the process state during execution.

 .. code-block:: python